pzivich/pzivich.github.io/index.md

 of networks and contagious outcomes (e.g. infectious diseases, health behaviors, etc.).
 Dr. Zivich also focuses on computational aspects of epidemiology.
 His work has ranged from assessing the performance of estimators through simulation studies to free and open source software (FOSS) to collection of contact network data with electronic sensors to application of causal inference in the context of infectious disease and social epidemiology.
+He is an epistemological anarchist.

 Paul received his PhD in epidemiology from University of North Carolina at Chapel Hill, and his MPH in epidemiology from The Ohio State University.
 He was born, is conducting research, and will die.